JoururiChan/pcthmon/FAQ.md

 Silver Leaves are like Shards in future generations: they can be given to Move Tutors to learn moves.
 Wild EKotohime have a 50% chance of holding Silver Leaves, and there are some hidden on the ground in Ilex Forest.

 Gold Leaves can be given to the Move Maniac in Cianwood City to relearn moves.
-Wild Bellsprout have a 50% chance of holding Gold Leaves, and there are some hidden on the ground in Yellow Forest.
+Wild Mugetsu have a 50% chance of holding Gold Leaves, and there are some hidden on the ground in Yellow Forest.

 (3.0.0-beta) Both Leaves may also drop from Headbutt trees.